Skip to Main Content

 Getting Started

-• Go to this linkIf you aren't already logged into your Manhattan College Gmail account or another Gmail account, it will prompt you to do so.
+• Go to this linkIf you aren't already logged into your Manhattan University Gmail account or another Gmail account, it will prompt you to do so.
 After you have logged in, a prompt will appear on the screen asking you if you want to make a copy of Marvel 2001_Lesson4_Start Choose Make a Copy.

 • You'll see that it contains most of the same information as the one we had at the end of the last lesson, with a few exceptions.
 For the columns where we had our totals for pencilers and writers, I've converted them from being formulas to just being the values we found with those formulas so the file doesn't lag too much.
 The same thing is true for the listing of issues produced per month in the AllMonths tab (where I also cleaned up the fact that there were two entries for July, one with an extra space at the beginning, one without)